node-formidable/formidable/Readme.md

 #### 'fileBegin'

-Emitted whenever a field / value pair has been received.
+Emitted whenever a new file is detected in the upload stream.
+Use this even if you want to stream the file to somewhere else while buffering the upload on the file system.
 ```javascript
 form.on('fileBegin', function(name, file) {
 });
 ```

 #### 'file'

-Emitted whenever a new file is detected in the upload stream.
-Use this even if you want to stream the file to somewhere else while buffering the upload on the file system.

 Emitted whenever a field / file pair has been received. `file` is an instance of `File`.
 ```javascript